kirkserverhl/HyprGruv/README.md

 When Arch linux boots up you are greeted with the SDDM sign-on screen.

-In top left of screen choose 'Hyprland' for session, not (uwsm-managed)
+In the top left of the screen choose 'Hyprland' for session, not (uwsm-managed)

-Use the user credentials created durring the archinstall to login!
+Use the user credentials created during the archinstall to login!

 Open terminal with keybind:
 ```sh